 Select an area with level ground that gets plenty of sunlight and moisture.

-Step 2: Set Up the Raised Garden Bed & GEOBIN® Composter
+Step 2: Set Up Your Keyhole Garden by Assembling the GEOBIN Composter and Raised Garden Bed

 Unroll the GEOBIN Composter and connect the overlapping material using the connection keys.
 Next, unroll the Raised Garden Bed strips and connect the ends using the connection keys.